jaythad13/Mathematikezettelkasten/Algebraic curves and Riemann surfaces --- math-199DR/notes/The Riemann-Roch theorem.md

 $$
 for $D_{1} \le D_{2}$.

-Plugging this into the formula we just obtained gives us a formula to compare any two comparable divisors [[Riemann surfaces and algebraic curves --- math-199DR/notes/The Riemann-Roch spaces of a divisor#_definition _ ordering on divisors|in the divisor poset]] —
+Plugging this into the formula we just obtained gives us a formula to compare any two comparable divisors [[Algebraic curves and Riemann surfaces --- math-199DR/notes/The Riemann-Roch spaces of a divisor#_definition _ ordering on divisors|in the divisor poset]] —
 $$
 \dim \mathcal{L}(D_{1}) - \deg D_{1} - \dim \mathrm{H}_{1}(D_{1}) = \dim \mathcal{L}(D_{2}) - \deg D_{2} - \dim \mathrm{H}^1(D_{2}).
 $$